mamewotoko/malarm/README.md

 - automated build check using 2.x, 4.x SDK
 - change webview into photo view
 - add source of malarm_test into this repository
+- use multiple choice dialog to implement site preference

 ## Appendix
 ### How To Build From Command Line